juliamrch/gitlab-docs/doc/setup.md

 The documentation projects are cloned into the parent directory.
 If you make documentation changes in these projects, they can be previewed.

-## Preview GitLab Docs
+### Preview GitLab Docs

-To preview GitLab Docs locally:

-1. Run the following in the checkout of `gitlab-docs`:
+1. In the checkout of `gitlab-docs`, run the following command:

    ```shell
    make view
    ```

-   The preview loads in your terminal.
-When the preview has finished loading, your terminal outputs the following or something similar:
+   When the preview preparation process finishes, you should see the following output in the terminal:

    ```shell
    INFO: Starting GitLab documentation site...
    View the site at http://127.0.0.1:3000/
    ```

-1. To open your preview, go to the URL from your terminal output in your browser.
+1. To open the preview, in your browser, go to the URL in the terminal output.
-   For this example, go to `http://127.0.0.1:3000/`.
+   For this example, go to <http://127.0.0.1:3000/>.

 1. From your preview homepage, use the docs site navigation to go to the page you want to preview.